rohsequ/SI-507-Final-Project/README.md

 1. Yelp Fusion API – ('https://api.yelp.com/v3/businesses/search')
 2. IPify API = ('https://api.ipify.org?format=json')
 3. IP Geolocation API = ('http://ip-api.com/json/<YOUR_IP_ADDRESS>')
+# Web pages scraped using BeautifulSoup:
+I scrape the citydirectory.us website to get some information about the "State" that is selected and display it in the Top Rated Places Website.
+I leveraged the websites web link format to scrape whichever state I want.
 # Data Structure:
 I used a generic Tree structure to store all the country, state, and city data.
 I have also loaded all the states and cities for the “United States” into a tree-structured SQL database for me to use in the web application.
 This can be seen in one of the pages where I have coded a dynamically populated Dropdown list for Country, State and Cities.